Pathologically Polymathic (Blog)

 a study of responses to the East Oxford Low Traffic Neighbourhoods

-Brookes [PDF]"since the LTN was installed, people were adapting car journeys if they could, or using their cars less and walking and cycling more for short journeys. ... overall, moderate levels of support for the East Oxford LTN."
+Brookes [PDF]"people were adapting car journeys if they could, or using their cars less and walking and cycling more for short journeys. ... overall, moderate levels of support for the East Oxford LTN."

 against "dual provision" cycling infrastructure